Home (contents) → Hang gliding → Hang gliding 1975 part 2

 Mere Wiltshire BHGA photos by Don Liddard on flickr, including some taken at the 1975 British championship competition

-Metamorphosis in Painted history of hang glider design on Brave guys and beautiful dolls for a color rendition of Bettina Gray’s Sun IV photo
+Metamorphosis in Painted history of hang glider design part 1 on Brave guys and beautiful dolls for a color rendition of Bettina Gray’s Sun IV photo

 Photo by Roger Middleton of gliders in line for launch at the British championships, held at Mere in Wiltshire in August 1975